 These questions will allow you to get a pulse on how your warehouse and manufacturing employees are feeling.

-Quick Case Study: People Against Dirty Manufacturing
+Quick case study: People Against Dirty Manufacturing

 Kristin Perales, the People & Environment Director at People Against Dirty, shares how they approach engaging a manufacturing employee base of over 100 people and how they appeal to job seekers.

-"Culture is everything for our organization both in recruiting and retaining our employees, regardless of where they sit within the company.
+"Culture is everything for our organization in recruiting and retaining our employees, regardless of where they sit within the company.
 We want to show prospective and current operations and warehouse employees that this isn’t a typical factory job," explains Kristin.
-"They can have a great employee experience and contribute to our culture and organization outside of their day-to-day responsibilities.
+"They can have a great employee experience and contribute to our culture and organization outside their day-to-day responsibilities.
 We are committed to fostering a workplace that reflects our values and supports our team to do their best both in their time at work and as they head home to be with their families."

-Engaging the next generation of warehouse employees
+Improve employee engagement among the next generation of warehouse employees

-In a 2014 research report on labor-management strategies in the warehouse, 62% of survey respondents said the toughest challenge they face is finding and keeping qualified, skilled, dependable workers.
+In a 2014 research report on labor-management strategies in the warehouse, 62% of survey respondents said the most formidable challenge they face is finding and keeping qualified, skilled, dependable workers.
 There is a general concern about a lack of younger people willing and able to fill the roles of an aging warehouse workforce.